guillaumedherouville/webapp_socialsense/README.md

 #### Branches

-main is for the public streamlit test_dev is simply to avoid modifying the public streamlit until everything is good agents (to be pushed) is for the agents feature
+main is for the public streamlit
+\n test_dev is simply to avoid modifying the public streamlit until everything is good agents (to be pushed) is for the agents feature